 I used to be too stingy…

-When you feel entitled for whatever reason, you often respond with stinginess which is simply holding back the strokes you "owe" other people.
+When you feel entitled for whatever reason, you often respond with stinginess which suggests that you hold back the strokes you “owe” other people.

 My entitlement was two-fold: I was a victim (haha) and I was smarter (haha).
 They owed me.

 I gave strokes my way: I shared my brilliance (haha).
-But that doesn't land as stroke...
-It stroked me only.
+But that doesn’t land as stroke… It stroked me only.
 Desire to receive for the self alone.

 This is still “not automatic” for me.
 I have to remember.
-But now that I am learning this whole "what shrivels up your spine" idea, I aim to get more generous, and more "Life-giving" consciously.
+But now that I am learning this whole “what shrivels up your spine” idea, I aim to get more generous, and more “Life-giving” consciously and consistently.

 One favorite way of some humans is to deny the reciprocal stroke when they get a stroke.
-To be ungrateful, to withhold it.
-Certain soul corrections are "famous" for that, like Silent Partner.
+To be ungrateful, unappreciative, to withhold it.
+Certain soul corrections are “famous” for that, like Silent Partner.